Digital Maturity Models: A Mirage in the Desert of Transformation

 A martech-heavy DMM built by an automation vendor steers you toward investments in customer data platforms and campaign orchestration tools while overlooking simpler, high-impact changes like aligning marketing and IT.
 Organizations end up with expensive tools they barely use, ignoring foundational fixes that would deliver better returns.

-The CMO Survey Spring 2026 confirmed the pattern: no marketing technology activity scores above mid-level performance benchmarks, and those levels haven’t improved over the past two years (3.
+The pattern is consistent enough to be structural.
+The CMO Survey Spring 2026 confirmed it: no marketing technology activity scores above mid-level performance benchmarks, and those levels haven’t improved over the past two years (3.
 CMO Survey, 2026).
-The barriers are structural, not technological: insufficient budget, integration challenges, limited bandwidth, and talent gaps.
-Maturity models diagnose technology deficiencies.
-The actual deficiencies are organizational.
+The barriers are insufficient budget, integration challenges, limited bandwidth, and talent gaps.
+Every one is organizational.
+None is a technology deficiency that a maturity model would flag.

-The real transformation barrier for most CMOs isn’t technology maturity.
-It’s the growing divide between marketing and finance.
+The third pillar is the assumption that technology readiness equals transformation readiness.
+It doesn’t.
+The real barrier for most CMOs is the growing divide between marketing and finance.

 The CMO’s seat at the table is eroding.
 Only 58% of Fortune 500 companies now have a marketing executive reporting to the CEO or sitting in the C-suite, down from 63% the prior year (1.
 Forrester, 2025).
+That erosion accelerates when CEOs frame marketing as a cost center and strip strategic authority from the function.
 Over one in five Fortune 500 companies changed their marketing leadership in the past twelve months.
 That churn reflects a credibility gap: marketing struggles to connect its work to financial outcomes in language the C-suite trusts.

 The disconnect runs deeper than reporting lines.
 Only 43% of marketing leaders feel there is a shared understanding of marketing strategy with finance, compared to 61% of finance leaders who believe alignment already exists (2.
 Google/NewtonX/Project X Initiative, 2024).
-That perception gap is the problem in miniature: your CFO thinks collaboration is working.
+Your CFO thinks collaboration is working.
 You know it isn’t.
 When measurement systems don’t connect, every transformation initiative lacks the cross-functional support it needs to succeed.

 Digital maturity models miss this entirely.
 They score technology adoption while ignoring the organizational dynamics that determine whether technology investments produce business results.
-Any honest assessment of transformation readiness evaluates business goals, marketing strategy, customer experience, and technology capabilities together, not technology scored in isolation.
+Any honest assessment of transformation readiness evaluates business goals, marketing strategy, customer experience, and technology capabilities together.
+Technology scored in isolation produces a number.
+It doesn’t produce readiness.

-Build CFO partnership first.
-Before investing in another platform, invest in alignment.
+Build CFO partnership before investing in another platform.
 Establish shared KPIs that connect marketing activities to financial outcomes: customer lifetime value, incremental revenue, contribution to pipeline.
 Joint planning sessions, shared dashboards, and speaking the language of finance opens budget conversations and strategic influence that no maturity score delivers.

 Create cross-functional teams, not departmental silos.
-The most effective marketing organizations abandon functional hierarchies in favor of pods that include marketing, IT, sales, and analytics working as unified teams.
-These teams plan, execute, and optimize together.
-They can pivot when conditions change because alignment is built into the team structure, not imposed by a framework.
+Pods that include marketing, IT, sales, and analytics working as unified teams can pivot when conditions change because alignment is built into the structure, not imposed by a framework.

-Pull up the transformation roadmap in your next leadership meeting.
+Apply the Vendor Agenda Test to whatever replaces the model: who benefits most if you follow this recommendation?
+Pull up your transformation roadmap.
 For each initiative, answer without hedging: “If we execute this perfectly, what specific revenue or customer outcome improves, and by how much?”
-If you can’t answer with numbers the CFO would accept, replace it with something that passes the test.
+If you can’t answer with numbers the CFO would accept, the initiative serves someone else’s priorities.

 Frequently Asked Questions